knupel/ROMANESCO-Processing/DOC_30/core_camera.md

 CAMERA
-///////////////
+--
+Not updated :( very old
+--

-//SAVE and SETTING Camera and Object orientation and position
+SAVE and SETTING Camera and Object orientation and position

 whichSetting is 0
 afor Romanesco alpha 25 there is only one save setting is 0